sebapag/node-docker-scrapper/README.md

 ## Getting Started

 Clone the repository then you can choose to run it with a standalone server or as a Docker container.
+Before running your project it is necessary to setup a MongoDB connection inside the .env file

 ## Run locally as Node.js server
 If you want to locally run as a local node.js server open a terminal and then type